rsumner33/awesome-python/README.md

 * [PeachPy](https://github.com/Maratyszcza/PeachPy) - x86-64 assembler embedded in Python.
 Can be used as inline assembler for Python or as a stand-alone assembler for Windows, Linux, OS X, Native Client and Go.
 * [PyPy](http://pypy.org/) - An implementation of Python in Python.
 The interpreter uses black magic to make Python very fast without having to add in additional type information.
 * [Pyston](https://github.com/dropbox/pyston) - A Python implementation built using LLVM and modern JIT techniques with the goal of achieving good performance.
-* [Pyjion](https://github.com/Microsoft/Pyjion) - A JIT for Python based upon CoreCLR.
+* [Pyjion](https://github.com/Microsoft/Pyjion) - A JIT for Python based upon CoreCLR
 * [Stackless Python](https://bitbucket.org/stackless-dev/stackless/overview) - An enhanced version of the Python.

 ## Imagery